ansible/ansible/docs/docsite/rst/user_guide/playbooks_vault.rst

 If multiple vault passwords are required for a single run, :option:`--vault-id <ansible-playbook --vault-id>` must be used as it can be specified multiple times to provide the multiple passwords.
 For example:

-To the 'dev' password from a file and prompt for the 'prod' password:
+To read the 'dev' password from a file and prompt for the 'prod' password:

 .. code-block:: bash